Will007-max/Will007-max.github.io/_posts/2021-06-04-spark_mllib.md

 - Machine learning algorithms are found in **pyspark.mllib.regresion**, **pyspark.mllib.classification** and **pyspark.mllib.clustering**

-- Before the training of your algorithm in MLlib, you need to create a **vector** **representation** of the features that you'll use, as in the following:
+- When working with supervised algorithms, MLlib expects a column of features.
+So, before the training of your algorithm in MLlib, you need to create a **vector**
+**representation** of the features that you'll use, as in the following:

 ```python